 Stevenson & Murray has a team of experienced Houston Jones Act attorneys who have helped many injured seamen, longshoremen, and other maritime workers in the area recover from their workplace injuries.
 We know the stress and uncertainty that can follow any workplace injury aboard any type of vessel, regardless of how far out to sea you may be when it happens.
 Our firm can provide the responsive and compassionate legal counsel you need to approach your recovery efforts with confidence and peace of mind.

-Were you hurt aboard a rig, barge, tugboat, tanker ship or any other vesse?
+Were you hurt aboard a rig, barge, tugboat, tanker ship, or any other vessel?
 You might have rights as a seaman under the Jones Act.
 The Jones Act is a federal maritime law that grants specific rights to injured seamen.
-It also covers crewmen and other maritime workers, including the following rights to:
+It also covers crewmen and other maritime workers, including the following rights:

 If an employer’s negligence aboard a vessel in navigable waters leads to the injury or death of crewmen, The Jones Act covers those crewmembers.
 This is true even if the vessel is at sea or in rivers, lakes, bays, bayous, sounds, or any other waterway.
 Unfortunately, The Jones Act does not cover all accidents aboard floating vessels.
 To find out if you have a case, please contact the knowledgeable attorneys at the Houston law firm of Stevenson & Murray.
 Your consultation and case evaluation will be free and completely confidential.